BlockchainCommons/developer-web-site/_pages/tech/data-format/envelope-hashedelision.md

 sensitive? is category of information sensitive? is value of information sensitive?) and some are more powerful than others

-## How Does Hashed Elision Work?

-In [Gordian Envelope](/envelope/), data is arranged into leaves that exist as part of a fully recursive tree structure.
-Every leaf of data can be represented by a hash, and every node connecting multiple leaves (or branches) can be represented by a combination of the hashes below it.
-When a signature occurs, it occurs across a hash of the appropriate node.
-When data is removed, higher levels of hashes are kept untouched, which means that signatures across those hashes remain valid.

-* Any holder can remove any data.
-* Any visible signature remains valid, even if part of the data that was signed is removed.
-* A holder can commit to the existence of data by revealing the hash, even after the data is elided.
-* Anyone can later prove the existence of data with an inclusion proof that reveals the data that made up the hash.

 ## What Are the Limitations of Hashed Elision?

 **Separate Correlation.** A general critique of hashed elision as a